Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering: Numerical estimates and comparisons

 is planned to be studied at Jefferson Lab by experiments {\tt E12-06-104, E12-09-017, E12-09-002} in Hall C and Hall B, and the first data from HALL C have already appeared in Ref.~\cite{HallCSIDIS:2025plr}.

 We obtain the following parametrization for $F_{UU,L}$:

-where $\lambda_1 = 4 \avkperp_{f_1} (\avpperp_{D_1}^2 +\zh^2 \avkperp_{f_1}(\Phperp^2 + \avpperp_{D_1}))$ and $\lambda_2 = 16 M\mh \zh^2 (-\avkperp_{h_1^\perp}\Phperp^4\zh^2 + 2 \avpperp_{H_1^\perp} (\avpperp_{H_1^\perp}+\zh^2 \avkperp_{h_1^\perp})^2 - 2 \Phperp^2(\avpperp_{H_1^\perp}^2-\zh^4 \avkperp_{h_1^\perp}^2) )$.
+where $\lambda_1 = 4 \avkperp_{f_1} (\avpperp_{D_1}^2 +\zh^2 \avkperp_{f_1}(\Phperp^2 + \avpperp_{D_1}))$ and $\lambda_2 = 16 M\mh \zh^2 \avkperp_{h_1^\perp} (-\avkperp_{h_1^\perp}\Phperp^4\zh^2 + 2 \avpperp_{H_1^\perp} (\avpperp_{H_1^\perp}+\zh^2 \avkperp_{h_1^\perp})^2 - 2 \Phperp^2(\avpperp_{H_1^\perp}^2-\zh^4 \avkperp_{h_1^\perp}^2) )$.

 Our numerical estimates of $F_{UU,L}$ for $\pi^+$ and $\pi^-$ production off the proton at $Q^2=5$ GeV$^2$ at $x=0.2$, $\zh = 0.3$ are shown in \fig{FUUL}.
 One can see that the contribution from the first term in \eq{FUUL} is always positive, it is around 20\% of $F_{UU,T}$ at this $Q^2$.
-The second term, proportional to $h_1^\perp D_1^\perp$, changes sign between $\pi^+$ and $\pi^-$ and is comparable in magnitude to the first term.
+The second term, proportional to $h_1^\perp D_1^\perp$, changes sign between $\pi^+$ and $\pi^-$.
 It means that there may be differences in experimental results for $\pi^+$ and $\pi^-$ production.
 Notice that the term proportional to $h_1^\perp D_1^\perp$ gives zero if integrated over $\Phperp$, therefore we expect to observe these differences in $\Phperp$ dependent measurements only.

-We show our estimates for $R_{\rm SIDIS}$ in \fig{RSIDIS} where we observe that the values for the ratio are different for $\pi^+$ and $\pi^-$ production due to the term containing $h_1^\perp H_1^\perp$ that has opposite sign for $\pi^+$ and $\pi^-$.
+We show our estimates for $R_{\rm SIDIS}$ in \fig{RSIDIS} where we observe that the values are slightly different for $\pi^+$ and $\pi^-$ production due to the term containing $h_1^\perp H_1^\perp$ that has opposite sign for $\pi^+$ and $\pi^-$.
 We predict this ratio to be around 20\% in the kinematical range of Jefferson Lab. $R_{\rm SIDIS}$ can also be studied at the Electron-Ion Collider at higher values of $Q$.
 The Electron-Ion Collider data will allow to study the transition region from low to high $q_T$.
-Our estimates are in general agreement with those presented in Ref.~\cite{Accardi:2023chb}, however we expect a strong dependence on the charge of the pion.
+Our estimates are in general agreement with those presented in Ref.~\cite{Accardi:2023chb}.